postsharp/Metalama.Documentation/content/quickstart/using-aspects/adding-aspects.md

 Most aspects are custom attributes that have to be applied to some target declaration.
 Some aspects can target methods, other properties, or classes.

-In this section, you shall see how you can use custom attributes to add aspects.
+In this section, you'll learn how to use custom attributes to add aspects.

 ## Adding aspects as custom attributes